anshika-kashyap/anshika-kashyap/README.md

 The fastest way to reach me is via email.

-For design projects, please fill out the mentioned form first, and email if needed.
+For free brand audit, please fill out the form.
+For freelance branding projects, please fill out the form first, and email if needed.

 Form : [Let's Connect](https://tally.so/r/n00z7j)